-According to the National Statistics Office, the rate of unemployment in 1992 was 8.6 percent representing 2.26 million workers.
+According to the National Statistics Office, the rate of unemployment in the labor force in 1992 was 8.6 percent representing 2.26 million workers.
 In 2002, unemployment was 10.2 percent of the labor force representing 3.42 million workers.
-Urban unemployment is much larger than rural unemployment.
+The amount of urban unemployment is much larger than rural unemployment.
 In 1992, this was 11.4 percent and in 2002, 13.2 percent of the urban labor force.
 The unemployment rates in rural areas is around half of these rates.

 Even these figures of unemployment are misleading.
 Among the employed workers, there are many workers (according to the statistics agency) who consider themselves underemployed.
 Among those employed in 1992, 22.1 percent of them considered themselves underemployed.
 In fact, 10 percent of these are considered visibly underemployed.
-In 2002, 15.3 percent of the employed workers considered themselves underemployed, with 10 percent of them visibly underemployed.
+In 2002, of the employed workers, 15.3 percent considered themselves underemployed, with 10 percent of them visibly underemployed.

-2.1.1.
 Anatomy of low income employment